Need help deciding whether to visit Scottsdale or Phoenix? I’ve been there!

 Indulging in Art: The Scottsdale Museum of Contemporary Art is a treasure trove for modern art lovers.

 A Little of Everything: You can attend car shows, go hiking, or spend the day at a luxe spa!
+A weekend in Scottsdale is perfect for this.

 So, where would you get the most bang for your buck?